January 24, 2023

 SPICY: To add a bit of a kick, use spicy Rotel tomatoes instead of mild, and pepper jack cheese instead of the milder cheese the recipe calls for.

-How to Make This King Ranch Chicken Casserole Recipe
+How To Make This King Ranch Chicken Casserole Recipe

 OUR RECIPE DEVELOPER SAYS